LAST UPDATED ON SEPTEMBER 29TH, 2023.

 Please send us an email to support@WildNeighbours.com containing:

-All reported complaints are investigated and processed within seven business days.
+Complaints about non-consensual content will be investigated and processed immediately.
+All other reported complaints are investigated and processed within seven business days.

 We reserve the right to block access to materials that are the subject of a removal request at any time.
 It is our policy to terminate, as appropriate, the account of users who upload content that violates our Terms of Service or the rights of third parties, and we will act promptly to block access to any materials that violate these rules.
 If we receive a legitimate notice, we will immediately disable access to the material and attempt to notify the user responsible for providing the content.
 In response, the affected user may file a counter-notice that includes a sworn statement that he or she has a good faith belief that the material was removed based on misidentification of the material.
 Upon receipt of the counter-notice, we will restore access to the material in question within 7 days of receipt of the counter-notice, unless we receive notice that the complaining party has filed a court action seeking an injunction against the material.